raphw/maven-checksum-extension/README.md

 This extension enforces a stable sort order for the generated file such that artifact changes, including transitives, become visible by their checksum changes.

-By default, the extension does neither collect nor enforce checksums for snapshot versions.
-Set `-Dcodes.rafael.mavenchecksumextension.mode` to enable such validation.
+By default, the extension does neither collect nor enforce checksums for snapshot versions or artifacts in *system* scope.
+Set
+`-Dcodes.rafael.mavenchecksumextension.snapshots` or `-Dcodes.rafael.mavenchecksumextension.locals` to enable such validation.

 ### Integrating the extension